repo-helper/whey/doc-source/configuration.rst

 	.. note::

-		If using :conf:`source-dir`, the entries for files within the package must start with the value of :conf:`source-dir`.
+		If using :tconf:`tool.whey.source-dir`, the entries for files within the package must start with the value of :tconf:`~tool.whey.source-dir`.

-		For example, if :conf:`source-dir` is ``'src'`` and the package is at ``src/spam`` an entry might be ``include src/spam/template.scss``.
+		For example, if :tconf:`~tool.whey.source-dir` is ``'src'`` and the package is at ``src/spam`` an entry might be ``include src/spam/template.scss``.

 	.. raw:: latex